 - Articulate global, multicultural, multi-generational, social, and environmental viewpoints

 - Appraise models of compassion and connectedness with the larger community

-In addition, graduates of this doctoral program will be prepared to work in organizations in a variety of roles, including program development, policy advocacy, public relations, program director, outreach, fieldwork, and faculty.
+In addition, graduates of this doctoral program in Transformative Social Change will be prepared to work in organizations in a variety of roles, including program development, policy advocacy, public relations, program director, outreach, fieldwork, and faculty.
 Potential employers can include such organizations as Amnesty International USA, Sierra Club, Greenpeace Mediterranean, and the United Nations, as well as community-based organizations, focused on similar goals.